UNESCO 1970 Convention: UNESCO Intergovernmental Committee

-The UNESCO Intergovernmental Committee for Promoting the Return of Cultural Property to its Countries of Origin or its Restitution in Case of Illicit Appropriation (ICPRCP), or UNESCO Intergovernmental Committee, was created to provide assistance in the recuperation of cultural property.
+The UNESCO Intergovernmental Committee for Promoting the Return of Cultural Property to its Countries of Origin or its Restitution in Case of Illicit Appropriation (ICPRCP), or UNESCO Intergovernmental Committee, was created to provide assistance in the recuperation of cultural property that falls outside the scope of the convention.
 Every two years, half of its 22 members are elected for 4 year terms.
 As an advisory body, this committee serves the direct assistance in the retrieval of property stolen via illicit trade.
 It also serves as a possible place for dispute resolution.

 The Intergovernmental Committee also manages the International Fund for the Return of Cultural Property to its Countries of Origin or its Restitution in Case of Illicit Appropriation.

 UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects

-Under UNESCO's request, UNIDROIT drafted the UNIDROIT Convention on Stolen or Illegally exported Cultural Objects.
-It serves as a body of private law for the international art trade to assist the efforts of the 1970 convention, which it reinforces with legal rules.
+Upon UNESCO's request, UNIDROIT drafted the UNIDROIT Convention on Stolen or Illegally exported Cultural Objects.
+It serves as a body of private law for the international art trade to assist the efforts of the 1970 Convention, which it reinforces with legal rules.
 It seeks to end technical problems resulting from different laws in different states, and to contribute in the effort against illegal trade of cultural items.

-Key partners
+Partners

 Several agencies and organizations have assisted the 1970 Convention, including: